-Lendlease Building LND-01-Q1299 771 Cudgen Road, Cudgen NSW (Lot 11 DP 1269398) 30/06/2021 SSD-10353, Health Administration Corporation.
+Site Details Client Name: Lendlease Building ADE Project Number: LND-01-Q1299 Site Address: 771 Cudgen Road, Cudgen NSW (Lot 11 DP 1246853) Date of Report: 9/08/2021 Development Consent SSD-10353, Health Administration Corporation.
 Authorized by the Minister for Planning and Public Spaces on 9 March 2020.
 Consent approved on 12 June 2020.
-Comply with relevant guidelines and conditions C4 - C7, C12 - C14 and B16 of the SSD-10353 consent; Manage potential airborne construction noise impacts from construction activities which have the potential to affect the nearby noise sensitive receivers (Kingscliff TAFE and residential properties); and Establish and maintain good relationships with the neighbours and wider community.
-Protection of the Environment Operations Act 1997 (NSW) (POEO Act).
+Objectives: Comply with relevant guidelines and conditions C4 - C7, C12 - C14 and B16 of the SSD-10353 consent; Manage potential airborne construction noise impacts from construction activities which have the potential to affect the nearby noise sensitive receivers (Kingscliff TAFE and residential properties); and Establish and maintain good relationships with the neighbours and wider community.
+Key Legislation: Protection of the Environment Operations Act 1997 (NSW) (POEO Act).
 The POEO Act is a key piece of environmental protection legislation and regulates activities via: Environmental protection licensing, as per schedule 1; Regulation of scheduled and non-scheduled activities; Environmental protection offences and penalties; and Establishment of a general duty of care to notify environment harm.